Why Should I Float? People use float therapy for many different reasons, some perceived benefits include:

 Can I bring a friend?
 Absolutely.
-You can’t float together in the same tank, but you can book floats at the same time.
+You can even float together in the same tank if you wanted.
+(See Tandem Floats)

 Do big people fit in the tank?
 It’s eight feet long on the inside, by four and a half feet wide.
 Also, people weighing over 400 lbs have floated without a problem.

 Will I float?
 I sink in the ocean.
 Our tanks contain over 1100 lbs of epsom salt, so the water is denser than the Dead Sea.
 Don’t worry, you’ll definitely float.

 Is the water hot?
 The water is warm, but not hot.
 We keep it as closely as we can to 94°F, which is skin temperature.
 That allows you to float as long as you like without getting chilled or overheated, and it’s neutral for your skin temperature receptors so you won’t even really feel it’s there.
 Some people come expecting the water to be hot like a bath or a jacuzzi, and it’s not.
 If you take a very hot shower before entering the tank, it can even feel cool.
 To ease your transition into the tank we suggest you try showering a little cooler than usual.
 If you do get chilled in the tank, or you’re worried you might, let us know.
 Not everyone runs at exactly the same body temperature, and there are adjustments we can make to let your float be a little warmer if you like.